-The Dumbo Film Festival is a yearly event structured in bi-monthly competitions.
+The Dumbo Film Festival is a yearly event structured in bi-monthly or four-monthly competitions.
 As a result, a final ceremony will take place every year in New York City’s district of Dumbo, to award the best projects of the past year.
 This structure will therefore highlight both affirmed and emergent filmmakers by launching promising artists into the world film stage.

 By the end of the Seventies, a prosperous renewal has brought the district of Dumbo to a new life.
 The neighborhood has consequently become one of New York’s most glamorous districts alongside a thriving destination for artists.